Winnipeg

 The Bridge

-The concession to the north (left) side of the bridge is less visible.
-There is a large `P' on its north-facing roof.
+The concession to the left side of the bridge is less visible.
+There is a large `P' on one side of its roof.
 In other photos there is a crude, wooden platform -- perhaps a bandstand or perfromers' stage?
 Visible in a couple of the Elm Park images, there are rustic, wood-branch park benches with backs.

 Elm Park lasted until 1911 or 12 when it was determined that a better span was needed to cross The Red River at this point.
 Elm Park Realty Company built The Elm Park Bridge, an iron span.
 Although closed in 1965 in favour of The St. Vital Bridge, it still exists today as a pedestrian crossing.

 It is assumed that the reality company either bought the land on either side of the bridge from The Austin Rail Line or was a subsidiary of the rail company itself.
-They wished to erect residences in Elm Park.
+They wished to erect residences on Elm Park's land.

 Work on the residential development began probably a little before the 1912 bridge was completed.
 The housing development retained the name "Elm Park" and was fully realised over the succeeding years, obliterating any traces of the former pleasure area.
 The real estate company left one or two postage-stamp parks under names other than "Elm" amongst the houses as open recreational areas.